Neolatino Romance: Conception

-The language got started in 2006 by researcher of Romance languages Jordi Cassany Bates and was subsequently developed by a first small community, an international and interdisciplinary project called Vía Neolatina, which brings together linguists and other professionals from different Latin countries.
+The language was started in 2006 by Romance-language researcher Jordi Cassany Bates and was subsequently developed by a first small community: an international and interdisciplinary project called Vía Neolatina, which brings together linguists and other professionals from different Latin countries.

-In 2019, a basic grammar (Grammatica Essentiale Neolatina) and dictionary (Dictionario Essentiale Neolatino) were published, which reformed some aspects of a preliminary model published in 2012.
+In 2019, a basic grammar book (Grammatica Essentiale Neolatina) and dictionary (Dictionario Essentiale Neolatino) were published, which reformed some aspects of a preliminary model published in 2012.

-By January 2021, A Facebook group dedicated to learning Neolatino reached 700 followers, and the creation of dedicated groups in other websites followed, including a blog called Mondo Neolatino by Cassany, and Lo espàzio, by Martín Rincón, Neolatino is also briefly talked about in an article published by Global Academic Journal of Linguistics and Literature titled "The Environment of Language Creation from the Perspective of European Geopolitics: A Case Study of the Rise of Pan-nationalist Zonal Constructed Languages", which touches upon the emergence of zonal constructed languages, including pan-germanic and pan-slavic on top of pan-romantic.
+By January 2021, A Facebook group dedicated to learning Neolatino reached 700 followers, and the creation of dedicated groups in other websites followed, including a blog called Mondo Neolatino by Cassany, and Lo espàzio, by Martín Rincón, Neolatino is also briefly talked about in an article published by Global Academic Journal of Linguistics and Literature, titled "The Environment of Language Creation from the Perspective of European Geopolitics: A Case Study of the Rise of Pan-nationalist Zonal Constructed Languages", which touches upon the emergence of zonal constructed languages, including pan-Germanic and pan-Slavic on top of pan-Romantic.

 In 2022, with the support of multiple linguists, Vía Neolatina celebrates its first congress at University of Valencia.